martinfleis/evolution-gean/README.md

 ```

 ## Code and data

-This repository contains complete reproducible workflow for a research paper "*Evolution of urban patterns: urban morphology as an open reproducible data science*".

 The research has been executed within a Docker container `martinfleis/momepy:0.4.2`.
 Alternatively, the environment can be built using a `Dockerfile` or as a conda environment using `environment.yml`.